Employee Recognition Program

 - If a member of the selection committee is nominated for an award, that member must be replaced by a representative from that member’s division.

-- Human Resources will review the nominees to ensure they meet the eligibility requirements for the award and forward the nomination forms for eligible nominees to the selection committee.
+- Employee Services will review the nominees to ensure they meet the eligibility requirements for the award and forward the nomination forms for eligible nominees to the selection committee.

 - The selection committee will review the nominees to determine if the nomination supports the criteria for the award.